JamesManningR/learning-rust/the_rust_book/understanding_ownership/understanding_ownership.md

 > - A single mutable reference `&mut`
 >
 > But never both simultaneously.
 Violating these rules will result in a compile error.

+## Slices

+Slices allow you to reference a contiguous sequence of elements in a collection, rather that the whole collection.

+Since it is a reference, it does not have ownership